Frequently Asked Questions

 Q: Why doesn't COC announce who is receiving cards?

 A: It is extremely important for Cards of Compassion to protect the identities and safety of our receivers.
 During their most vulnerable times, we do not want to let any opportunities for scammers and unhealthy interactions to occur.
 In today's digital era, it is easy for a person to gather information with as little information as a name, or photo.
 It is our responsibility to bring care and kindness as responsibly as possible.
+If you would like to see who has been impacted by your kindness, we announce thank yous in our newsletter as we receive them.

 Q: How does COC protect my personal information?